 Download the Sample File

-You can download the Excel 2007 file with the Change Summary Function to Sum sample code.
+You can download the sample file with the Change Summary Function to Sum sample code, from my Contextures website.

-The SumAllValueFields macro is stored on the modPivot code module in the sample file.
+The zipped file is in xlsm format, and contains macros.
 You can run the macro in the sample file, or copy the Excel VBA code to a regular code module in another workbook, and run it there.